awsdocs/aws-app-runner-developer-guide/doc_source/security-data-protection-encryption.md

 ## Encryption at rest and key management<a name="security-data-protection-encryption.at-rest"></a>

 To protect your application's data at rest, App Runner encrypts all stored copies of your application source image or source bundle\.
-When you create an App Runner service, you can provide a customer master key \(CMK\)\.
+When you create an App Runner service, you can provide an AWS KMS key\.
 If you provide one, App Runner uses your provided key to encrypt your source\.
-If you don't provide one, App Runner uses an AWS managed CMK instead\.
+If you don't provide one, App Runner uses an AWS managed key instead\.

 For details about App Runner service creation parameters, see [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html)\.
 For information about AWS Key Management Service \(AWS KMS\), see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.